- Safety - do not go outside the hotels after dark without a group.

 - Los Angeles Public Library Card

-Angeles Public Library, between the Bonneventure and Biltmore, will allow
+Public Library, between the Bonaventure and Biltmore, will allow you to

 - Downtown Transportation